pawamoy/website/_posts/2016-04-06-django-dashboard-with-suit-and-highcharts.markdown

 so I searched for a way to add a custom view within Suit.
 Looking at the [issue][] from [brunocascio][] on the repo, I found the [comment][] written by [rouxxx][] and linking to this [post about django dashboard][].
-I had then all I needed to start a proof of concept.
+I had then all I needed to start a proof of concept.<!--more-->

 #### Contents